Program

 Expertise

-SPARK NS does not expect PIs applying to the program or their team members to have all the necessary experience and skills required to translate their research and provides missing expertise.
+SPARK NS does not expect PIs applying to the program or their team members to have all the necessary experience and skills required to translate their research and provides projects with missing expertise.

 • Icon showing three people with arrows between them